HippotecLTD/react-native-timeline-listview/README.md

    }
  }`

- The Full Apperance of it when it added to the tomeline code:
+ The Full Apperance of it when it added to the timeline code:

  ```
  <Timeline